 - It may also cause diabetes and heart problems if not treated on time.

-- 1 in every 10 women is affected by PCOS.
+- According to one research 1 in every 10 women is affected by PCOS.

-Small sacs called, Cysts may develop on the outer edge of the ovary.
+Small sacs called, Cysts can develop throughout the ovary and are typically multiple and small in size, giving the appearance of a “polycystic” ovary.
 These cysts are filled with fluid and they contain immature eggs.
-The eggs are not regularly released if a woman has PCOS.

-Polycystic Ovarian Disorder is a medical condition in which the ovaries produce partially mature or immature eggs.
-PCOD doesn’t affect fertility in women and they can still ovulate if they have PCOD.
+Polycystic Ovary Disorder is a medical condition in which the ovaries produce partially mature or immature eggs.
+PCOD does affect fertility in women and they can still ovulate if they have PCOD.

 - PCOD symptoms may include weight gain, irregular ovulation, and excessive hair growth.